simgrid/simgrid/docs/source/Installing_SimGrid.rst

   Activates our internal memory caching mechanism.
 This produces faster code, but it may fool the debuggers.

-enable_model-checking (on/OFF)
+enable_model-checking (ON/off)
-  Activates the liveness verification mode.
-This will hinder simulation speed even when the model checker is not activated at run time, because some optimizations such as LTO must be disabled at compile time.
-You need to have the :ref:`required build-dependencies <install_src_deps>` to activate this option.
+  Activates the verification mode.
+This should not impact the performance of your simulations if you build it but don't use it, but you can still disable it to save some compilation time.

 enable_ns3 (on/OFF)
   Activates the ns-3 bindings.
 See section :ref:`models_ns3`.